the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 <html><img src="github_oauth.png" alt="github_oauth" height="578" width="561"></html>

 Once your App is registered, a Client ID and Client Secret will be generated.
-Copy these into the `clientId:` and `clientSecrect:` fields, as strings, respectively.
+Copy these into the `clientId` and `clientSecret` fields, as strings, respectively.

 ### 3. Update your BinderHub <a name="auth-step3"></a>